© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Inscribed Stone in Churchyard is a scheduled monument protected by Cadw under reference PE144.
 View the official record →

-Inscribed Stone in Churchyard is an Early Medieval inscribed stone located in Pembrokeshire, Wales, and designated as a scheduled ancient monument under Cadw reference PE144.
+Inscribed Stone in Churchyard is an Early Medieval inscribed stone located in Pembrokeshire, Wales, which survives as evidence of Christian burial practices and memorial commemoration in the post-Roman period.
 It is designated a Scheduled Ancient Monument by Cadw under reference PE144.

 Inscribed Stone in Churchyard dates from the early medieval period, and is classified as a inscribed stone.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Inscribed Stone in Churchyard is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is PE144.